On Hom-Analogues of Heaps and Trusses

-This paper develops the foundations of \emph{Hom-heaps}, \emph{Hom-trusses}, and \emph{Hom-braces} as natural Hom-type analogues of their classical counterparts.
-We establish the correspondence between Hom-heaps and Hom-groups, showing that the retract of a Hom-heap at a point yields a Hom-group precisely when the point is fixed under the twisting map.
-Three interrelated definitions of Hom-trusses are introduced and their structural properties are investigated, including the construction of modules over Hom-trusses.
-For Hom-braces, we propose three variants and demonstrate their close connections with Hom-trusses, proving in particular that certain Hom-trusses naturally give rise to Hom-braces and vice versa.
-Our results provide a systematic framework that extends heap and truss theory into the Hom-algebraic setting, opening new perspectives for applications in Yang--Baxter theory, non-associative geometry, and categorical algebra.
+This paper introduces Hom-heaps, Hom-trusses, and Hom-braces as Hom-type analogues of their classical counterparts.
+We establish the correspondence between Hom-heaps and Hom-groups by showing that the retract of a Hom-heap at a point forms a Hom-group precisely when the point is fixed by the twisting map, and prove that translation maps induce isomorphisms between Hom-group retracts at different fixed base points.
+We introduce three equivalent notions of Hom-trusses and investigate their structural properties.
+We also propose three variants of Hom-braces and establish their correspondence with Hom-trusses, showing that certain Hom-trusses naturally give rise to Hom-braces and conversely.
+These results provide a unified framework extending heap and truss theory to the Hom-algebraic setting, with potential applications to the Yang--Baxter equation and non-associative geometry.

 {\bf Key words}: Hom-heap, Hom-truss, Hom-brace, Heap, Truss, Brace.

 {\bf Mathematics Subject Classification (2020):} 16Y99, 17A99, 08A99 \end{minipage} \end{center} 0.5cm